-Thanks to fantastic new technology, it's now easier than ever to record conversations and phone calls.
-There are some rules to follow to ensure that you're on the right side of the law, such as only recording calls on your own phone, keeping the data private and only using the recording for its intended purpose.
-If you have never considered it though, you may be wondering why would you actually need to record your phone calls?
-Here are some very persuasive reasons why you may want to invest in call recording technology:
+Thanks to fantastic new technology, recording conversations and phone calls is easier than ever.
+There are some rules to follow to ensure that you're on the right side of the law, such as only recording calls on your phone, keeping the data private and only using the recording for its intended purpose.
+If you have never considered it, you may wonder why you would need to record your phone calls.
+Here are some very persuasive reasons why you may want to invest in call-recording technology:

 - To keep track of verbal agreements.
-Verbal agreements are made over the phone all the time, for everything from business deals to tradespeople carrying out work on your home.
-If you're in touch with anyone about purchasing goods or a service, you need to have some form of evidence of what was agreed.
-If you havent got this on paper, a telephone record of the agreement can be the next best thing.
+Verbal agreements are made over the phone for everything from business deals to tradespeople working on your home.
+If you're in touch with anyone about purchasing goods or a service, you need evidence of what was agreed.
+If you have not got this on paper, the next best thing is a telephone record of the agreement.
 Crucially, it also gives you vital evidence to fall back on if something should go wrong if someone reneges on the deal or does a shoddy job and demands payment.

 - To gather evidence of nuisance or malicious callers.
-We all suffer from nuisance calls, from companies trying to pressure you into buying double glazing or reclaim PPI.
+We all suffer from nuisance calls from companies trying to pressure us into buying double glazing or reclaiming PPI.
 If you've tried everything else, recording nuisance calls can give you the evidence you need to get the calls to stop.
 However, nuisance calls can sometimes have a much darker side.
-If you're being harassed by someone, you can record their malicious calls and hand the evidence over to the police.
+If someone is harassing you, you can record their malicious calls and hand the evidence to the police.

 Recording phone calls is relatively simple.
-All you need is the right equipment, which comes in a few different forms including leads and standalone recording devices.
-Once it's set up, you can record both sides of incoming and outgoing calls at the touch of a button.
+All you need is the right equipment, which comes in several forms, including leads and standalone recording devices.
+Once set up, you can record both sides of incoming and outgoing calls at the touch of a button.